R8407/Hosted_Network/README.md

       - Delete block settings for devices
    + Utility
        - start logger
-       + Privilages
+       + Privileges
           - Check if you're already logged in with administrative permission
-          - verification of Administrative privilages
+          - verification of Administrative privileges
   + custom space for running cmd and powershell commands
    + exit